-The typical basket of buffalo wings in a restaurant has an incredible amount of calories, and that’s before you dip them in creamy blue cheese sauce.
-Each fatty, fried chicken wing basted in buttery hot sauce has about 72 calories, and they’re served by the dozen.
-These vegetarian Buffalo Cauliflower Bites will have even the most ardent meat lovers craving more.
+The typical basket of buffalo wings in a restaurant has an incredible amount of calories — and that’s before you drown them in creamy blue cheese sauce.

 - ½ cup low-fat (1%) plain yogurt